 Before arranged meetings with exchange partners or language tutors, I often talk out loud to myself (or the dog).
 Saying and repeating some of the things that I plan to talk about.
 It also helps me to feel more confident about what I will say to them.

 I tend to place random sticky notes on items.
 Much to the annoyance of my family.
 So every time I go near that item I am exposed to what it is called in my target language.
 Flash Sticks make some awesome sticky notes that can be scanned by your phone so you can hear the actual pronunciation!

 I aim to learn 3 to 5 words/phrases per day.
 This does not sound like a lot, but over 5 days it is 25 words a week extra.
 Look at me doing the math, yay!

 7 Playing Games

 Have you thought about playing a game in your target language?
-I’ve played ‘Guess Who’ in Mandarin Chinese online and at home in Spanish with my daughter.
-It is a fun way to learn a language and if you have a family you can include them too.
+I’ve played ‘Guess Who‘ in Mandarin Chinese and Spanish with my daughter.
+It is a fun way to learn a language and you can include family and friends too.

-Flash chat in your target language for 10 – 15 minutes.
+Flash chat in your target language for about 10 – 15 minutes with a native speaker.
 This is an idea to do if you only get short lunch breaks or if you are limited on time for focused study.
-Why not flash chat 2 people in 20 minutes.
-A good way to learn target language with different accents.
+Why not flash chat 2 people in 20 minutes?
+It is also a good way to learn target language with different accents.

 9 Speak in your target language before bedtime

-this is something I do and on the odd occasional I have even dreamt in French and Chinese.
+This is something I do and on the odd occasion, I have even dreamt in French and Chinese.
 When you are sleepy apparently you are more subjective to what is being said.
 You are feeling sleepy…you will learn French.

 Write it and attempt to read it out loud in your target language.
-Add language learning on your to do list then strike it off straight away!
+Add language learning on your to do list then strike it off straight away as you have written the list in the target language!
 Bonus.
 I have even written shopping lists in my target language.
 Not so fun for the husband when it is written in Chinese and I was unable to go shopping with him.